African wild dog: Enemies and competitors

-Threats and conservancy
+Threats

-The African wild dog is primarily threatened by habitat fragmentation, which results in human–wildlife conflict, transmission of infectious diseases and high mortality rates.
+The African wild dog is primarily threatened by habitat fragmentation, which results from human–wildlife conflict, transmission of infectious diseases and high mortality rates; it has been exterminated in large parts of North and West Africa, and its population has greatly reduced in Central Africa, Uganda and much of Kenya.
 Surveys in the Central African Republic's Chinko area revealed that the African wild dog population decreased from 160 individuals in 2012 to 26 individuals in 2017.
 At the same time, transhumant pastoralists from the border area with Sudan moved in the area with their livestock.
-Rangers confiscated large amounts of poison and found multiple lion cadavers in the camps of livestock herders.
-They were accompanied by armed merchants who also engage in poaching large herbivores, sale of bushmeat and trading lion skins.